isottongloria/Vision-Cognitive-Systems_NST/README.md

 - Jupyter notebook with the code implementation
 - Folder with content images used as input
 - Folder with style images used as input
-- Folder with images produced as result of various tests
+- Folders with images produced as result of various tests